What is Cyber Security?

 IT security is, according to this article by Cisco, is “a set of cybersecurity strategies that prevents unauthorized access to organizational assets such as computers, networks, and data.
 It maintains the integrity and confidentiality of sensitive information, blocking the access of sophisticated hackers.”

 If you’re scratching your head, we understand - that was a mouthful.
 But let us simplify it for you - IT security is, for all intents and purposes, placed to protect your data.
 Why?
 Because in today’s world, data is the most important thing your business can have.
 Every business decision, every financial move is - and always will be - backed up by data.

-An important thing to remember is that cyberattacks do not care about age, gender, race, culture, and background - it attacks based on what it might be able to gain from you financially.
-Based on a Global Risks 2017 report, published by the World Economic Forum, the rise of cyberattacks and major data breaches and hacks have led many countries to adopt security measures and counterterrorism laws.
+An important thing to remember is that cyber security threats do not care about age, gender, race, culture, and background - it attacks based on what it might be able to gain from you financially.
+Based on a Global Risks 2017 report, published by the World Economic Forum, the rise of cyberattacks and major data breaches and hacks have led many countries to adopt security measures and counter-terrorism laws.